izxxr/qord-legacy/docs/source/events.rst

         pass

-All event listeners must take a single ``event`` parameter that is an instance of :class:`BaseEvent` and represents the context of event and contains data relevant to the invoked event.
+All event listeners must take a single ``event`` parameter that is an instance of :class:`qord.BaseEvent` and represents the context of event and contains data relevant to the invoked event.

-The :class:`GatewayEvent` enumeration details the event names that are sent over gateway.
+The :class:`qord.GatewayEvent` enumeration details the event names that are sent over gateway.

 .. note::
     Toggling certain :class:`Intents` flags will also disable or enable related events to that intent for your bot.
-It is recommended to keep at least the :attr:`Intents.guilds` intent enabled for proper functioning of libary.
+It is recommended to keep at least the :attr:`Intents.guilds` intent enabled for proper functioning of library.

 Custom events
 -------------